 The Good Life - According to Children

-What’s the secret to a good life?
+What’s the secret to a good life and engaging education?
 We asked Denmark’s children.
 Take a look at what they told us.

 Denmark’s often rated as one of the best places in the world for children to grow up.
 But how often do politicians and experts include children when they’re debating the issues that affect them?
-And how often do we call on children when we’re talking about play or designing new ways to make the world more playful ?
+And how often do we call on children when we’re talking about play or designing education systems?
 The answer is, not enough.

 To help us change that, we teamed up with think-tank, Tænketanken Mandag Morgen to ask children what matters to them.
 That includes how they feel about school, their families, and the future.
 We even asked what they’d do if they were running the country.

-You can read all the findings in our latest report: The Good Life, According to Children.
+You can read all the findings in our two reports: The Good Life - According to Children and Engaging Education - According to Children.

 1. A loving family is the secret to a good life